-We have audited the accompanying financial statements of the business-type activities and discretely presented component unit of Clark State Community College (the "College"), a component unit of the State of Ohio, as of and for the years ended June 30, 2007 and 2006, which collectively comprise the College's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and discretely presented component unit of Clark State Community College (the "College"), a component unit of the State of Ohio, as of and for the years ended June 30, 2008 and 2007, which collectively comprise the College's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the College's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express opinions on these financial statements based on our audits.

 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinions.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and discretely presented component unit of Clark State Community College Foundation as of June 30, 2007 and 2006, and the respective changes in net assets and cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and discretely presented component unit of Clark State Community College as of June 30, 2008 and 2007, and the respective changes in financial position, and, where applicable, cash flows thereof for the years then ended in conformity with accounting principles generally accepted in the United States of America.